SANJAY6215/eazywed/README.md

 Admin features are accessible via the admin dashboard (requires admin credentials).
 Use the AI-customized chatbot (available on the platform) for assistance with navigation, vendor selection, or general queries.

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository:git fork https://github.com/web-codings123/EazyWed.git

-Create a new branch:git checkout -b feature/your-feature-name

-Make your changes and commit them:git commit -m "Add your feature description"

-Push to your branch:git push origin feature/your-feature-name

 Open a pull request on the GitHub repository.